Suspects arrested in Seattle-area robbery ring targeting the elderly

 Theft ring suspects Ion Miclescu and Ion Miclescu spotted outside their Kirkland home.

-Knowing this, when Miclescu bailed out of King County Jail, Lynnwood police arrested him for second-degree robbery and booked him into Snohomish County Jail.
+Knowing this, when Miclescu bailed out of King County Jail, police arrested him for second-degree robbery and transferred him over to the Lynnwood Police Department.
 Bail was set at $250,000, but he posted it and was released from jail Sunday night.

 What's next: